shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Bureaucracy.md

 And whenever we go into it

-I’ll nod the thousand times
+I’ll nod the thousand times.

 To speed the pace of paperwork and

 Public oversight,

-And begrudgingly I say it
+And begrudgingly I say it,

 But the Libertarians were right.